JSv4/OpenContracts/docs/extract_and_retrieval/document_data_extract.md

 models.
 This implementation of their concept ultimately leverages newer techniques and better models, but hats off to them for coming up with a design like this in 2017/2018!

+The current implementation relies heavily on [LlamaIndex](https://docs.llamaindex.ai/en/stable/), specifically their vector store tooling, their reranker and their agent framework.

+Structured data extraction is powered by the amazing [Marvin library](https://github.com/prefecthq/marvin).

 ## Overview

 The extract process involves the following key components: